Serbia sack coach Slavoljub Muslin despite World Cup qualification

 After eight years of failing to make it to a major championship, Serbia qualified for next year's World Cup for the second time since becoming an independent nation in 2006.

-Serbian football officials have criticised Muslim for his team selection, defensive tactics and for failing to bring in young players, especially talented Lazio midfielder Sergej Milinkovic-Savic.
+Serbian football officials have criticised Muslin for his team selection, defensive tactics and for failing to bring in young players, especially talented Lazio midfielder Sergej Milinkovic-Savic.

 "We parted ways because we don't think alike on how the team should look for the World Cup in Russia,'' Muslin was quoted as saying by Serbian media.